BeeJi/Doc/en/plugins/create.md

 ```
 stylesheet: '.className {font-size: 20px;}'
 ```
 If we use CommonJS, we can just require a stylesheet path, like
 ```
 stylesheet: require('./path/style.css')
 ```

+## 3.3 label
+If we didn't set the icon for plugin, we can just set text by option `label`.

+And we can use option `stylesheet` to control the label style.

+Also, the plugin event will bind to this label.

 # 4. Fully example
 ```